Dividends payable

 Reporting of stock dividends and dividends in arrears

-The accumulated but undeclared dividends on cumulative preferred stock are also not reported as an obligation because they do not give rise to a liability until a formal action of authorization and distribution of such dividends is taken by the company’s board of directors.
+The accumulated but undeclared dividends on cumulative preferred stock are also not reported as an obligation because they do not give rise to a liability until a formal action of authorization and distribution of dividends is taken by the company’s board of directors.
 These omitted or undeclared dividends are usually termed as dividends in arrears on cumulative preferred stock and are normally presented in the foot notes to the company’s balance sheet.
-Another acceptable means of disclosure of dividends in arrears on cumulative preferred stock is to parenthetically report them in capital stock section of company’s balance sheet.
+Another acceptable means for disclosing dividends in arrears is to parenthetically report them in capital stock section of company’s balance sheet.

 Leave a comment